HSF/prmon/README.md

   and remaining arguments are passed to it; `prmon` will then monitor this process instead of being given a PID via `--pid`

+`prmon` will exit with `1` if there is a problem with inconsistent or incomplete arguments.
+If `prmon` starts a program itself (using `--`) then `prmon` will exit with the exit code of the child process.

 ## Outputs